KS-Belgium/MintFiesta/react-app/README.md

 ### User Section

-By scanning the QR code of the event or a sponsor for the first time, you can enter your email and the unique code received to validate that you are a participant in this event.
+By scanning the QR code (the test QR codes can be found in public/img/QRCode.png) of the event or a sponsor for the first time, you can enter your email and the unique code received to validate that you are a participant in this event.
 A test account is pre-configured in the template database with the following credentials:
 - Email: participant1@mail.com
 - Password: test